 Even though the use of illicit drugs is typically lower among members of the armed forces, the risk of prescription drug abuse is a growing problem.
 As a result, it often becomes necessary to seek professional substance abuse treatment to assist with recovery.

-The key to an effective addiction treatment program is to personalize the treatment based on the root of the addiction.
+The key to effective addiction treatment for military personnel is to personalize the treatment based on the root of the addiction.
 In the case of military personnel, not only does the person need help with detoxing from the substance, but they also need to overcome the mental challenges that surface as a result of PTSD.
 Addressing the psychological distress is key to minimize the long-term impact so that the person can overcome the addiction.

 Fortunately, many options are available for someone who is working toward recovery from drugs and alcohol.
 In some cases, an inpatient treatment program might be the right solution to help the person regain control over their life again.
 In other situations, an outpatient program could be the best fit.